msgpack/msgpack-c/README.md

 # Msgpack for C/C++

-It's like JSON but small and fast.
+It's a bit like JSON but small and fast.

 ## Overview